 Some of the main businesses include bioMérieux; Beckman Coulter, Inc.; Access Bio., Inc. Sysmex Partec GmbH; Abbott Laboratories; Nikon Corporation; Siemens Healthineers; and Olympus Corp.
 Their large worldwide presence and distribution channels are responsible, in specific, for Abbott; bioMérieux; Siemens Healthineers; Beckman Coulter Inc.; Leica Microsystems GmbH; and Bio-Rad Laboratories, Inc. For example, bioMérieux has a vast network of retailers across 42 diagnostic solutions in more than 150 nations.

-According to the Acumen Research and Consulting, The global malaria diagnostics market value is expected to reach around US$ 900 million by 2026.
+According to Acumen Research and Consulting, the malaria diagnostics market value is anticipated to be worth around US$ 900 million in 2026.